THE DESIGN PROCESS

 - Meetings will be held as and when required for discussions until the client is satisfied and approves the final design

-- The client will make payment as per the fee structure on approval of the final design.
+- The client will make payment as per the fee structure on approval of the final design or by interum payments as agreed in the Client Architect Agreement.

 6. PRESENTATION/APPROVAL OF WORKING DRAWING